 - Submit this SRAP Data PDU to the determined egress RLC channel.

-5.3.3.1 UE ID and BEARER ID field determination
+5.3.3.1 UE ID field and BEARER ID field determination

-For an SRAP Data SDU received from SL-RLC0 as specified in TS 38.331 [3], the SRAP entity shall:
+For an SRAP Data PDU received from SL-RLC0 as specified in TS 38.331 [3], the SRAP entity shall:

-- if there is an entry in sl-RemoteUE-ToAddModList, whose sl-L2Identity-Remote matches the Layer-2 ID of the remote UE from which the SRAP Data packet is received:
+- if there is an entry in sl-RemoteUE-ToAddModList, whose sl-L2Identity-Remote matches the Layer-2 ID of the remote UE from which the SRAP Data PDU is received:

-- Determine the UE ID corresponding to sl-LocalIdentity configured for the concerned sl-L2Identity-Remote as specified in TS 38.331 [3];
+- Determine the UE ID field corresponding to sl-LocalIdentity configured for the concerned sl-L2Identity-Remote as specified in TS 38.331 [3];

-- Determine the BEARER ID as 0 (i.e., set BEARER ID field as 0), configured as specified in TS 38.331 [3].
+- Determine the BEARER ID field as 0 (i.e., set BEARER ID field as 0).

 5.3.3.2 Egress RLC channel determination